 Adenocarcinoma.
 This type accounts for about 2% of all bladder cancers and develops from glandular cells.

-There are other, less common types of bladder cancer, including sarcoma of the bladder and small cell bladder cancer.
+There are other, less common types of bladder cancer, including sarcoma of the bladder and small cell bladder cancer, among others.
 Sarcomas of the bladder often begin in the fat or muscle layers of the bladder.
 Small cell bladder cancer is a rare type of bladder cancer that is likely to spread to other parts of the body.

 Other ways of describing bladder cancer